Learning Fourier series with parametrized quantum circuits: Abstract

 \section{Abstract}

 Variational quantum algorithms (VQAs) and their applications in the field of quantum machine learning through parametrized quantum circuits (PQCs) are thought to be one major way of leveraging noisy intermediate-scale quantum computing devices.
-However, differences in the performance of certain VQA architectures are often unclear since established best practices as well as detailed studies are missing.
-In this paper, we build upon the work by Schuld et al.~\cite{Schuld2021} and Vidal et al.~\cite{Vidal2020} and compare popular ans\"atze for PQCs through the new measure of learning capability.
-We also examine dissipative quantum neural networks (dQNN) as introduced by Beer et al.~\cite{Beer2020,Beer2021} and propose a data re-upload structure for dQNNs to increase their learning capability.
-Comparing the results for the different PQC architectures, we can provide guidelines for designing efficient PQCs.
+However, differences in the performance of certain VQA architectures are often unclear since established best practices, as well as detailed studies, are missing.
+In this paper, we build upon the work by Schuld et al.~[Phys.
+Rev. A 103, 032430 (2021)] and Vidal et al.~[Front.
+Phys.
+8, 297 (2020)] by comparing how well popular ans\"atze for PQCs learn different one-dimensional truncated Fourier series.
+We also examine dissipative quantum neural networks (dQNN) as introduced by Beer et al.~[Nat.
+Commun.
+11, 808 (2020)] and propose a data reupload structure for dQNNs to increase their capability for this regression task.
+By comparing the results for different PQC architectures, we can provide guidelines for designing efficient PQCs.